 Ottawa Art Galleries

 Other great places to this winter include the National Art Gallery, with visiting photography and art exhibits, and permanent collections from all over Canada and the world.
 The Ottawa Art Gallery is also downtown, and always free to enter.
+It features both classic and contemporary pieces for Canadian artists.

-Go on a Tour of Parliament’s West Block
+Go on a Tour of Parliament

 West Block is open for tours and is easily one of Ottawa’s most beautiful interior.
 Book a ticket for a cold day and spend some time indoors taking in the stunning renovations.
 You can also visit the Senate, located a former train station across from Chateau Laurier.
 The Senate and House of Commons tour tickets are free and can be booked separately.
 More details to come once it’s open and I’ve visited myself!